isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-bed-bug-eggs.markdown

 ?
 However,
 [the bed bug](https://pestpolicy.com/crossfire-for-bed-bugs/)
-eggs' metabolic rate among Harlan strain rose with temperatures ranging from 15 - 35 C. But this would decrease when the weather hits 39 C -
+eggs' metabolic rate among Harlan strain rose with temperatures ranging from 15 - 35?C. But this would decrease when the weather hits 39?C -
 [as seen in this study](https://onlinelibrary.wiley.com/doi/abs/10.1111/phen.12204) .
 ## How to Kill Bed Bug Eggs?
 Therefore, compared to the Epic Center, the
-[Harlan strain of bed bug](https://pestpolicy.com/spectracide-bug-stop-fogger-review-for-bed-bugs/) eggs showed a slight metabolic rate of 0.17 plus or minus 0.06 mL g 1 h
+[Harlan strain of bed bug](https://pestpolicy.com/spectracide-bug-stop-fogger-review-for-bed-bugs/) eggs showed a slight metabolic rate of 0.17?plus or minus 0.06?mL?g 1 h
 1.
-However, the Epic Center has a metabolic rate of 0.13 plus or minus 0.02 mL g 1 h
+However, the Epic Center has a metabolic rate of 0.13?plus or minus 0.02?mL?g 1 h
 1.